78th World Science Fiction Convention

-The 78th World Science Fiction Convention (Worldcon), also known as CoNZealand, was held on 29 July–2 August 2020.
+The 78th World Science Fiction Convention (Worldcon), also known as CoNZealand, was held from 29 July to 2 August 2020.
 It was planned to be held at the TSB Arena and Shed 6, Intercontinental Hotel, Michael Fowler Center, in Wellington, New Zealand.
 However, due to the COVID-19 pandemic, the organizers announced in March 2020 that it would be held as a virtual convention, with no on-site attendance.